You are here: Home Ordering Garlic

 Refunds and Returns

 All refunds must be requested within 30 days of the date that it was shipped.
 We cannot refund any garlic seed after it has been planted.
 Our liability would be only for the cost of our garlic seed.
-Requested refunds will have a $10 processing fee.
+Requested refunds will have a $15 (or 5%) processing fee, as well as a $5 restocking fee.
 We cannot assume liability for any garlic shipped after mid November for garlic damaged by extreme cold weather.
 We cannot assume liability for any garlic after it has been planted.
 There will be a $35 fee on all returned checks.

 We are committed to protecting your privacy and do not share customers personal detail with any third parties.